jelrae/Enkyme/README.md

 -xgboost==1.5.0

 Because part of the hyperparameter tuning was run on online computing services with a different version of XGBoost, it might be possible that the results deviate from what is presented in the paper.

+To run the pipeline, do the following:

+1. Navigate to the preprocess folder in either the kcat or Km folder under the code folder
+2. > python sabio_download_for_model.py
+   > python uniprot sequence.py
+3. Run the 01 - Data preprocessing notebook
+4. Navigate to the modelling folder
+5. Run the 01 Training xgboost models notebook
+6. Run the 02 Analyzing results notebook

+If you want to run the baselines, do the following
+1. Navigate to the baseline folder in the code folder
+2. Run the Tutorial kcat prediction or KM prediction notebook